How would you score the physical assessment at your last annual check-up?

 That’s not a criticism of nurses.
 It’s a criticism of the head-to-toe assessment checklist prescribed to nursing students.

-Be Wary of a Long Head-to-Toe Assessment Checklist
+Be Weary of a Long Head-to-Toe Assessment Checklist

-Professors need to use a physical exam rubric that prepares undergraduate nurses for a clinical setting.
+Professors should consider using a physical exam rubric that prepares undergraduate nurses for a clinical setting.

 To find out what that list would entail, Dr Jean F. Giddens conducted a study.
 She found that out of the 126 items listed on her survey, nurses at entry-level practices only regularly performed thirty of those skills when administering a health assessment.
 Since Dr. Giddens study, others have reinforced these results with similar findings.*